Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 Amplitude Android SDK uses Java Reflection to use classes in Google Play Services.
 For Amplitude SDKs to work in your Android application, add these exceptions to `proguard.pro` for the classes from `play-services-ads`.
 `-keep class com.google.android.gms.ads.** { *; }`

-#### Set Advertising ID as Device ID
+#### Set advertising ID as device ID

-After you set up the logic to fetch the advertising ID, you can also call this useAdvertisingIdForDeviceId API to set it as your device ID.
+After you set up the logic to fetch the advertising ID, you can use `useAdvertisingIdForDeviceId` to set it as the device ID.

 === "Java"